 - Ductless PAMS have no ducts…and thus no duct losses.
 Ducts in attics are a really bad idea because they waste so much energy.

 - In winter, they can make ice-dam-preventing strip heaters unnecessary.
 Automatically set to heat in winter as well as cool in summer, PAMS will keep the roof so warm that snow will melt immediately and never get a chance to form ice dams.

 To give you a feel for how sharp they are, Ginzu is offering you a 7 piece set of ductless PAMS at a special introductory price.
 Call now, though, and you can get a 10 piece set for the price of 7 and have your attic pre-chilled before summer even starts.

 But don’t wait!
 This special offer is good today only.

-Note: Happy April Fool's Day!
-Please don't actually try using mini-splits to cool your attic in summer or prevent ice dams.
+Note: Happy April Fool’s Day!
+Please don’t actually try using mini-splits to cool your attic in summer or to prevent ice dams.

 Allison A. Bailes III, PhD is a speaker, writer, building science consultant, and the founder of Energy Vanguard in Decatur, Georgia.
 He has a doctorate in physics and writes the Energy Vanguard Blog.
 He also has a book on building science coming out in the fall of 2022.
 You can follow him on Twitter at @EnergyVanguard.